Skip to main content

 • A finding is conditionally reachable if the vulnerability can be exploited when specific conditions are met.
 The finding is reachable if, in addition to the dataflow reachability in code, additional factors, such as the use of a specific operating system, are met.
 Semgrep cannot determine whether such factors are true, so conditionally reachable findings require manual review.

-• If Semgrep Supply Chain determines that you either don't use the vulnerable library package imported or you don't use the vulnerable piece of code of the library or package imported, the finding is flagged as unreachable.
+• If Semgrep Supply Chain determines that you don't use the vulnerable library package imported or you don't use the vulnerable piece of code of the library or package imported, the finding is flagged as unreachable.

 • If Semgrep Supply Chain determines that you use a vulnerable version of a dependency, but Semgrep Supply Chain doesn't have a relevant reachability rule, it flags the finding as no reachability analysis.